GoogleCloudPlatform/terraform-google-enterprise-genai/examples/mortgage_agent/README.md

    export AGENT_GATEWAY_ID=$(terraform output -raw agent_gateway_id)
    ```

-### Step 2: Build and deploy the MCP servers to Cloud Run
+## Build and deploy the MCP servers to Cloud Run

 The three MCP servers are built from source, pushed to Artifact Registry, and deployed privately to Cloud Run using Skaffold.
 Skaffold natively resolves the environment variables in `skaffold.yaml` at runtime, then render with `envsubst`.